satyajitnayk/algo-visualizer/README.md

 - There are 2 ways we can visulize algorithms.
   - one is to break the algorithm, but then its messy as algo will be in different chunks.
-  - send & best store all swaps & use it to visualize.
+  - second & best store all swaps & use it to visualize.